-Comparing Index Funds to ETFs
+Comparing Index Funds and ETFs

-Index ETFs vs. Index Mutual Funds
+Index Mutual Funds and Index ETFs

 If you have already decided you want an index fund, then you’ll need to decide between index-tracking ETFs and index-tracking mutual funds.

-Unlike index mutual funds, ETFs are traded on an exchange throughout the trading day, just like stocks.
-ETFs are highly liquid (meaning that you can trade them easily) and their prices go up and down over the course of a single day.
-Mutual funds only trade once per day after the market has closed.
+Unlike index mutual funds, ETFs trade on an exchange throughout the trading day.
+ETFs are highly liquid (meaning you can trade them easily) and their prices can go up and down over the course of a day.
+On the other hand, mutual funds only trade once per day after the market has closed.
 They also carry many of the same benefits, like fewer taxable distributions and lower expense ratios.

 Like index mutual funds, ETFs are typically passively managed, as they are attempting to match some sort of index benchmark rather than outperform it.
 This isn’t always the case — some ETFs are actively selected and managed — but it is for the most popular funds.

-Index funds and exchange-traded funds have a lot in common, but if you’re a new investor, it’s a good idea to do your research in order to understand the differences between the two.
+Index funds and exchange-traded funds have plenty in common.
+If you’re a new investor, it’s a good idea to do your research before you lay any money down.
 While index funds may be better for individuals who prefer a hands-off approach, some of them come with higher entry costs and fees.

 Tips for Investing Responsibly